Rosario Manalo

 Rosario Manalo (née González) (born October 2, 1935), is a Filipino career diplomat, political scientist, and educator in the Philippines.
 She is the Special Representative of the Philippines to the ASEAN Intergovernmental Commission on Human Rights and has served as undersecretary of Foreign Affairs in charge of International Economic Relations from 1997 to 2001.
 Moreover, she has served as Philippine ambassador to Sweden (with concurrent accreditation in Norway, Finland, Estonia, Latvia and Lithuania), to France (with concurrent accreditation in Portugal), to Belgium (with concurrent accreditation in Luxembourg) and to the European Economic Community.

+Manalo was re-elected to serve on the United Nations Committee on the Elimination of Discrimination Against Women (CEDAW) for another term covering the period 2021-2024 during elections at the UN General Assembly Hall in 2020.

 Early life and education

-Manalo was born on October 2, 1935 in Manila, Philippines.
+Manalo was born on October 2, 1935, in Manila, Philippines.

 Manalo earned Bachelor of Science in Foreign Service and Bachelor of Science in Jurisprudence degrees, a Bachelor of Laws degree and a Master of Arts in Public Administration from the University of the Philippines Diliman and a Master of Arts in International Studies and Diplomacy from Long Island University in New York.
 She was the first woman to pass the Philippine Foreign Service Officers’ Examinations (FSO) in 1959.